davesadev/pandos/README.md

 # PANDOS

-is a fullstack web app that expidites the workflow of structural bioinformatics researchers’  by combining information from many protein databases into a new and easily searchable database.
+is a novel resource for structural bioinformatics researchers’ that compiles non-uniform protein domain information from many sources into a new, standardized format.

-The application's frontend is [deployed](http://titin.abrol.csun.edu/pandos/) on an apache server, while the backend and database are deployed on Azure.
+The app is still in it's [alpha release](http://titin.abrol.csun.edu/pandos/), as more data needs to be processed and entered into the database.
+However, the app is fully functional from a technology standpoint.

 ## What is the problem?